Whyzanet/WhyzaGC/README.md

 Upload the sketch and see if there are any missing libraries you need to fix..

 Once the sketch is compiled and uploaded, input is via 5 featherwing button combinations.
-Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and enable Wifi.
+Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and enable WiFi.
 See photos below of different display outputs.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb (A&B and B&C for a total of 5)

 USB serial port is set to 115200 baud and will display the MightyOhm Gieger serial output ( when accessible )